The ethos of the Nexus project is a commitment to open and transparent science and engineering.

 As a consequence of that approach, the Nexus zkVM is architected to support new theoretical developments led by our research team, as well as tooling to accelerate deploying the zkVM for a variety of use cases:

-• Proving Schemes: In addition to the Nova family of folding schemes, the Nexus Prover can be extended with new proving scheme constructions as the state-of-the-art continues to advance.
+• Proving Schemes: In addition to the Stwo prover, the Nexus zkVM is still compatible with the Nova family of folding schemes, and can be extended with new proving scheme constructions as the state-of-the-art continues to advance.

-• Precompiles: Precompiles are custom extensions planned for the NVM instruction set, supporting common operations like cryptographic hashing (SHA-256 or keccak256) and matrix multiplication, that developers can use to accelerate specific computations.
-Nexus precompiles are exactly like Ethereum precompiles, but in the context of zkVMs.
-Developers will be able to extend the zkVM with their own custom precompiles, as well as import other developer’s precompiles.
-This is possible due to non-uniform IVC like SuperNova.
+• Precompiles: Precompiles are extensions to the instruction set of the machine architecture, supporting common operations (e.g., cryptographic hashing like Keccak, or matrix multiplication) that the zkVM can use to accelerate specific computations.
+Developers will be able to extend the zkVM with their own custom precompiles, as well as import those published by other developers.

-• Language Support: As the NVM builds off the RISC-V ISA, the zkVM can run programs written in any high-level language (e.g. Rust, C++, etc.), including emulation with minimal overhead of many common Instruction Set Architectures (ISA) such as the EVM, Wasm, and RISC-V itself.
+• Language Support: As the Nexus zkVM implements RISC-V ISA, the zkVM can run programs written in most high-level language (e.g. Rust, C++, etc.) given its common availability as a computation target.

-The zkVM aims to offer developers out-of-the-box prover performance and security, designed to power production-grade applications.
-See the Roadmap for more on the future of the zkVM.
+The zkVM aims to offer developers out-of-the-box prover performance and security, designed to power numerous applications.

 Proving Architectures